stride3d/stride-docs/en/manual/get-started/stride-cli.md

 ## Installing Stride CLI

-The CLI tool is available on nuget and can be installed directly through the command line.
+The CLI tool is available for all platforms via nuget and can be installed directly through the command line.

 ```bash
 dotnet tool install -g stride.cli